 Start by selecting a tomato variety that best suits your growing conditions.
 For locations that get full sun, you can choose just about any type you would like.
 If your garden only gets a half day of sun or you are near the bay or higher elevations, you should choose from the many different varieties of cherry tomatoes or short season varieties like Early Girl or Oregon Spring.
 A tomato starter plant will give you at least a six week advantage over direct seeding.
 You can also grow tomatoes in large pots if you do not have a good, sunny spot in your yard.
 We recommend that the pot hold at least five gallons of soil.

 Planting: Start by working up the soil to a depth of 8 to 12 inches with 12 inches around your planting location.
 Next, you should hammer in a six-foot stake in the center of your worked up soil; this will support the plant throughout its growing cycle.
 To have a great tomato plant, you need strong root systems.
 On the stalks of the tomato plant there are hundreds of future roots that look like fuzzy hair.
 By planting the tomato plant deeper into the soil, you are doubling the root system.
 Next to your six foot stake, dig a hole deep enough to bury the plant up to its lowest branches.
-All that is left to do is gently remove the plant from the pot and place the root ball in your hole and fill it in.
-As the plant grows, use twist ties to secure the plant to your stake.
+All that is left to do is gently remove the plant from the pot and place the root ball in the hole and fill it in.
+As the plant grows, use twist ties to secure and support the plant to the stake.
 Secure the ties loosely so as not to cut into the plant.

 To maintain your tomato plant, keep the soil moist and make sure to only water the surrounding ground, not the plant.
 Be sure to use a good vegetable fertilizer.
 We have great success with Nature's Source, All Natural Plant Food.